Optimized for Netscape

 About this site

 I am a Drupal advocate and a React developer, but this web site uses neither.
 Why?
-For the same reason astronauts don't fly rockets to the office.
-Those are not the right tools for this job.
+For the same reason astronauts don’t fly rockets to the office.
+For a less flippant answer, see my portfolio.